-1. Forget About Keyword Strings: Optimize for Concepts and Entities
+1. Optimize Content for Concepts and Entities, Not Just Keywords

 To adapt to this algorithm change, use the following tactics:

 1.1.
 Group your target keywords by relevance

 Organise your keywords into groups based on relevance to adapt to this new SEO paradigm.
 Utilize tools like Serpstat to facilitate this process.
 Serpstat analyzes Google Search Engine Results Pages (SERPs) and identifies overlaps between sets of search results.
 The more common URLs two sets share, the more closely related the search queries are.
 This approach allows you to identify underlying concepts and optimize your content for a cluster of keywords rather than a single, narrow string.